 - A skin tag may be referred to by another name, such as an acrochordon, soft fibroma, or fibroepithelial polyp.
 It is still a skin tag.

-- The procedure used to remove a skin tag may include scissoring or any sharp method, ligature strangulation, electrosurgical destruction or combination of treatment modalities, including chemical destruction or electrocauterization of wound, with or without local anesthesia is reported with CPT codes 11200 and 11201 (add-on).
+- The procedure used to remove a skin tag may include scissoring or any sharp method, ligature strangulation, electrosurgical destruction, or a combination of treatment modalities, including chemical destruction or electrocauterization of the wound, with or without local anesthesia is reported with CPT codes 11200 and 11201 (add-on).
 Therefore, the examples above specifying electrocautery, shave excision, and cryotherapy as the procedure used to remove the skin tags are all covered by codes 11200 and 11201.